laurent-martin/aspera-api-examples/README.md

   **REST** APIs (with OpenAPI spec) interact with Aspera applications (Faspex, AoC, Node API, COS, etc...)

-Depending on the use case, one might use one or (often) several of those APIs.
+Depending on the use case, one might use one or (often) several of those APIs (front-end, back-end).

 ## Repository structure